gSchool/DEV-NEW-PYTHON-PRECOURSE/challenges/listmethods1.md

 Write a function called "get_last_element".

-Given an array, "get_last_element" returns the last element of the given array.
+Given a list, "get_last_element" returns the last element of the given array.

 Notes:
-* If the given array has a length of 0, it should return 'undefined'.
+* If the given array has a length of 0, it should return None.

 ```
 output = get_last_element([1, 2, 3, 4])